FB Organic Reach Decline - the Final Nail in the Coffin

 What does it mean for Facebook Page Owners

-- If you want to show your Page posts inside the regular Facebook Feed, you will have to use paid promotion and boost your posts – these boosted posts (ads) can be seen in the regular feed, same as before.
+– If you want to show your Page posts inside the regular Facebook Feed, you will have to use paid promotion and boost your posts.
+These boosted posts (ads) can be seen in the regular feed, same as before.

-Facebook Post Performance after this change
+Facebook Post Performance since the change of the feed

 Nobody can predict what exactly will happen to the actual post-performance.
-An educated guess would be that organic reach of your Page Posts will go down to the level of irrelevance, and a big drop in numbers (up to 90%) is already visible on big publishing house Facebook Pages.
+An educated guess would be that the organic reach of your Page Posts will go down to the level of irrelevance, and a big drop in numbers (up to 90%) is already visible on big publishing house Facebook Pages.

-It is possible that Facebook will put more effort into motivating users to browse the Explore Feed which would help bolster organic Reach of Page Posts, but for the foreseeable future, promoting posts seems the only feasible way to guarantee that your posts will get to the users you want.
+It is possible that Facebook will put more effort into motivating users to browse the Explore Feed which would help bolster Organic Reach of Page Posts, but for the foreseeable future, promoting posts seems the only feasible way to guarantee that your posts will get to the users you want.

 How does it impact my Boosterberg campaigns?

 If you are boosting all your posts regularly, whether using Boosterberg or not, nothing really changes for you – your posts will be visible in the normal default Facebook Feed, same way as before.
 If you used to analyze the organic performance of your posts though, you need to prepare for a change: your performance success thresholds will change for sure.
 It may be, that you will find this approach of analyzing organic data is no longer viable at all, if the organic reach drops below statistically usable numbers.